ETS-ReactNative1/node/README.md

 [Everyone can now run JavaScript on Cloudflare with Workers](https://blog.cloudflare.com/cloudflare-workers-unleashed/)

 # Referencias

+[2018 NODE.JS USER STUDY DETAILED REPORT OF FINDINGS](https://nodejs.org/en/user-survey-report/2018-nodejs-user-survey-report.pdf) Node.js is emerging as a universal development framework for digital transformation with a broad diversity of applications.
+With nearly 10 million Node.js users, three in four users are planning to increase their use of Node.js in the next 12 months.
+Node users continue to report positive business impact, including improving developer productivity and satisfaction and lowering cost.

 [Guía Estilo Google para js](https://medium.freecodecamp.org/google-publishes-a-javascript-style-guide-here-are-some-key-lessons-1810b8ad050b)

 [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)